Lolo23450/systematic/README.md

   Called every frame during the game update.
 Provides access to the current player object and the state of input keys.

 * **`onPlayerJump(player)`**
-  Called when the player performs a jump.
+  Called when the player performs a jump, returns player attributes like x, y, vx, vy, height, width, etc

 * **`onPlayerTouchGround(player)`**
-  Called when the player lands on the ground.
+  Called when the player lands on the ground, returns player attributes like x, y, vx, vy, height, width, etc

 * **`onPlayerTouchWallRight(player, tileX, tileY, layer)`**
-  Called when the player touches a wall on the right.
+  Called when the player touches a wall on the right, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

 * **`onPlayerTouchWallLeft(player, tileX, tileY, layer)`**
-  Called when the player touches a wall on the left.
+  Called when the player touches a wall on the left, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

 * **`onPlayerBounce(player, tileX, tileY, layer)`**
-  Called when the player bounces on a special tile.
+  Called when the player bounces on a spring, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

+* **`onKeyDown(key)`**
+  Called when a key is pressed, returns the key pressed.

 ### Player Object